Chon2020/GRFB-Unet/README.md

 &ensp;4.
 Install other dependencies.

-A typical script of the environment installation (Linux) is given as follows:
+A typical script of the environment installation (support in Linux; while the line 12-15 should be changed with corresponding orders in Windows) is given as follows:
 ```bash
 bash demo.sh
 ```